calebabutler/vam/README.md

 # How do you download it?

-Before you read how to download it, I recommend first understanding the entire program top to bottom.
-The explanation is right below here.
-After reading how it works, I recommend making your own yam-type aur helper with all of the features you need.
-If that sounds stupid:

-    # Download nam's aur package with git
+    # Download yam's aur package with git
     git clone https://aur.archlinux.org/yam.git
-    # Go into the nam directory
+    # Go into the yam directory
-    cd yam-master
+    cd yam
     # make the package
     makepkg -si